1. Executing a command

 You can access the commands in a view via the Commands menu.
 When you select one of the commands, a field with the command’s parameters is displayed below the menu bar or action bar.
 If you select Acknowledge problems it will look like this:

 Some commands need further information, such as an acknowledgment.
-Pressing the Acknowledge problems button opens a request for confirmation:
+Pressing the Acknowledge problems button opens a confirmation dialog:

 If you confirm the request, the chosen command will be carried out on all objects shown in the current view.
 If you first wish to make a selection in the view, you have three options: